electric-relaxation/nba-belt/docs/spec.md

 - If two games share the same start datetime (rare), break ties deterministically (e.g., by game id).

 ### 4.4 Time zone
-- Display next-game times in the viewer’s local time (browser default) if possible OR explicitly in America/Los_Angeles as a fallback.
-- Be consistent across UI.
+- Display dates in UTC for consistency (month/day/year).
+- A small client script may localize the “computed at” timestamp for the current holder.

 ---

-## 5. Architecture (SSR-first)
+## 5. Architecture (Static-first)

 ### 5.1 Rendering model
-- Use Astro’s Cloudflare adapter and deploy as an SSR site on Cloudflare Pages.
-SSR routes render on Pages Functions.  [oai_citation:0‡Cloudflare Docs](https://developers.cloudflare.com/pages/framework-guides/deploy-an-astro-site/?utm_source=chatgpt.com)
+- Use Astro’s static output (no SSR adapter required).
-- Site homepage `/` is **server-rendered** by default (SSR).
+- Site homepage `/` is **pre-rendered** at build time.
-- Optional: keep an `/api/belt` endpoint for debugging/inspection, but the homepage does not depend on a client fetch.

-Astro config expectations:
-- Use `@astrojs/cloudflare` adapter.  [oai_citation:1‡Astro Docs](https://docs.astro.build/en/guides/integrations-guide/cloudflare/?utm_source=chatgpt.com)
-- SSR output mode is `output: 'server'` (the adapter sets/uses server output for on-demand rendering).  [oai_citation:2‡Cloudflare Docs](https://developers.cloudflare.com/workers/framework-guides/web-apps/astro/?utm_source=chatgpt.com)
+- No API routes are required for the current prototype.

-### 5.2 Data flow per page request
+### 5.2 Data flow per build
-When a request for `/` arrives:
+When a build runs:
-1) Server code loads belt data (from cache if available).
+1) Build code loads belt data from local JSON.
-2) Server renders HTML containing:
+2) Astro renders HTML containing:
    - current holder (logo + name)
    - next game (logos + date/time)
    - transfer history list/table
-3) Response returns as complete HTML.
+3) Static HTML is published to the host.

 ---

-## 6. Performance & Caching (Critical)
+## 6. Performance & Caching

-Cloudflare has two different caching systems you must not confuse:
-- “CDN cache” (default static file caching behavior)
-- Workers/Pages **Cache API** via `caches.default` (programmable, datacenter-local)  [oai_citation:3‡Cloudflare Docs](https://developers.cloudflare.com/workers/runtime-apis/cache/?utm_source=chatgpt.com)

-### 6.1 Cache belt computation results (required)
-Cache the computed belt JSON/data using **Cache API** for 10 minutes:
-- Key: `belt:{season}` (or a request URL like `/__belt_cache?season=2025`)
-- TTL: 600 seconds
-- This is implemented in server code (Pages Function runtime).
-Pages Functions have access to Cache API.  [oai_citation:4‡Cloudflare Docs](https://developers.cloudflare.com/workers/runtime-apis/cache/?utm_source=chatgpt.com)

-Notes:
-- Cache API is **datacenter-local** (not globally replicated automatically).
-That’s OK for this prototype.  [oai_citation:5‡Cloudflare Docs](https://developers.cloudflare.com/workers/runtime-apis/cache/?utm_source=chatgpt.com)
-- This cache is primarily to reduce upstream API calls and keep SSR fast for repeat visits.

-### 6.2 Cache the SSR HTML (optional but recommended)
-Cloudflare’s default CDN behavior **does not cache HTML or JSON by default**.  [oai_citation:6‡Cloudflare Docs](https://developers.cloudflare.com/cache/concepts/default-cache-behavior/?utm_source=chatgpt.com)
-If we want Cloudflare edge caching for `/` HTML:
-- Set response headers on `/`:
-  - `Cache-Control: public, s-maxage=600, max-age=60`
-- Add a Cloudflare **Cache Rule** for the homepage route to “Cache Everything” and (optionally) “Respect Origin Cache-Control” / Origin Cache Control.  [oai_citation:7‡Cloudflare Docs](https://developers.cloudflare.com/cache/concepts/cache-control/?utm_source=chatgpt.com)

-This makes repeat homepage loads extremely fast even before SSR executes.
+- No runtime caching is required for the static build.
+- Any caching applies to static assets via the hosting provider’s default behavior.

 ---

 ## 7. Data Sources

-### 7.1 Primary game data API
+### 7.1 Primary game data source
-Use BALLDONTLIE (or equivalent) to fetch games for a season:
+Use a local JSON file per season generated by a backfill script:
+- `data/games-{seasonStartYear}.json`
-- needs game datetime, home/away teams, final scores, status, and season identifier
+- Must include game datetime, home/away teams, final scores, status, and season identifier
-- API key stored as env var `BALLDONTLIE_API_KEY` (never committed to git)

 ### 7.2 Team metadata
 Need: